Overparameterized Linear Regression under Adversarial Attacks: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Dave Zachariah for very fruitful discussions throughout the work with this research.
+The authors would like to thank Dave Zachariah for very fruitful discussions.
 This research was financially supported by the project \emph{Deep probabilistic regression -- new models and learning algorithms } (contract number: 2021-04301), funded by the Swedish Research Council and by \emph{Kjell och M{\"a}rta Beijer Foundation}.